Customs & Immigration

-- All travelers flying between the United States and Canada are subject to customs inspection including search of their persons and baggage.
+- All travelers flying between the United States and Canada are subject to customs inspection including a search of their persons and baggage.

 - There are certain crimes that are considered misdemeanors in the United States but are felonies in Canada.
 Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) are common examples.
 If you have been convicted of any crime, you may be denied entry into Canada.
 Please visit Citizenship and Immigration Canada for more information on inadmissibility.

 - Canadian Border Services Agency require additional documentation for any minor children entering Canada unless accompanied by both parents or their legal guardian.
-Government of Canada provides resources on this topic including a recommended consent letter.
+The Government of Canada provides resources on this topic including a recommended consent letter.